-The generic survey template was integrated by internal audit, and finance colleagues in the SNAP survey system, and the link circulated via email following the committee meeting in February 2017.
+The generic survey template was integrated by internal audit, and finance colleagues in the SNAP survey system (a computer based software system that generates patient experience surveys and reports), and the link circulated via email following the committee meeting in February 2017.
 Reminders were sent prior to the closing date to encourage completion.